 “One of my greatest strengths is the ability to develop and implement a unique, often nuanced, strategy for each case and client with the goal of reaching the most favorable resolution at the earliest opportunity.
 And when that resolution requires a trial, my clients know they will get 110% from me and my trial team every time.”

 Craig is a nationally recognized product liability trial lawyer who represents domestic and international manufacturers and distributors in matters throughout the country.
 Craig is a long-standing Sustaining Member of the Product Liability Advisory Council and has, for over two decades, served as national coordinating counsel and national trial counsel for a number of manufacturers and distributors.
 Craig has appeared in more than 20 states for clients as local, regional or national counsel.
 He also works closely with clients on risk management strategies, including issues surrounding product warnings and instructions.
 Craig has tried many high-exposure cases to verdict in both state and federal courts involving a wide-range of products.
 He is an authority on firearms litigation and is frequently called upon to brief and argue the federal Protection of Lawful Commerce in Arms Act in state and federal courts.
-He is also an authority on California's Prop 65 and works closely with manufacturers and distributors in defense of those claims.
+Craig is also an authority on California's Prop 65 and works with clients on compliance issues in defense of enforcement actions.
 Craig is regularly a featured speaker for defense lawyer groups on such issues as product liability defense strategies, catastrophic injury and wrongful death and trial tactics.
 Craig is a 5.0 (A-V Preeminent) rated attorney by Martindale-Hubbell and has been selected as a Northern California Super Lawyer since 2007.